Looking to know yourself better?

 “What is your greatest regret?”

-Gradually, as you ponder these same questions about what you hope for, what you love, and even what you deplore, you’ll discover one exciting revelation.
+As you ponder these same questions about what you hope for, what you love, and even what you deplore, you’ll discover one exciting revelation.

 There is nobody else in this world like you, and you are unique with many distinct gifts to offer.
-Think about that the next time you see your reflection 🙂

 Here’s to learning more about you! 🙂